mysociety/fixmystreet/README.md

 re-use in other countries - please see our site at <http://code.fixmystreet.com/>
 for help and documentation in installing the FixMyStreet Platform.

+## Contribution Guidelines

+Whilst many contributions come as part of people setting up their own installation for their area, we of course welcome stand-alone contributions as well.
+The *Suitable for Volunteers* label in our GitHub issues hopefully labels some potential tasks that might be suitable for that situation, though please do search through the other issues to see if what you're after has been suggested or discussed - or feel free to add your own issue if not.

 ## Mobile apps

 We've extracted all of the mobile apps from this repository into the